-Lower leg fractures are normally caused by a direct impact or trauma.
-Stress fractures on the other hand, normally develop more gradually as a result of overuse.
-Sports place a lot of pressure on the lower leg bones and muscles, and especially in contact sports, there is a risk of traumatic impacts.
+Lower leg fractures are acute, sudden onset fractures and are normally caused by a direct impact, twisting, or trauma.
+Stress fractures develop more gradually over time as a result of overuse.
+Both the tibia and fibula bones in the lower leg can suffer either type of fracture.

 As the tibia is the main weight-bearing bone, it is at a greater risk of stress fractures.
 Pain is normally in the lower third of the leg above the ankle and often gets worse after long periods of running or activity.
 Tenderness and swelling may also be present.
 Changes in running surface and doing more training may increase the chances of getting a stress fracture.
 When the muscles are tired, there is a greater chance of a stress fracture as the muscles are less able to take the weight, so the bones take more of the pressure.